ezrosent/allocators-rs/info/custom-vec.md

 have numbers matching the single-threaded performance of the workload.

 ```
-benchmark-n01 bench_push_avec_elf                      1.992 us     per iteration
+benchmark-n01 bench_push_avec_elf                      15.883 μs    per iteration (+/- 10.59%)
-benchmark-n32 bench_push_avec_elf                      4.432 us     per iteration (+/- 16.690 ns)
+benchmark-n32 bench_push_avec_elf                      38.035 μs    per iteration (+/- 4.01%)
-benchmark-n01 bench_push_vec                           2.091 us     per iteration
+benchmark-n01 bench_push_vec                           17.954 μs    per iteration (+/- 9.27%)
-benchmark-n32 bench_push_vec                           4.876 us     per iteration (+/- 20.869 ns)
+benchmark-n32 bench_push_vec                           37.127 μs    per iteration (+/- 4.12%)
-benchmark-n01 bench_push_avec_heap                     2.088 us     per iteration
+benchmark-n01 bench_push_avec_heap                     17.865 μs    per iteration (+/- 9.27%)
-benchmark-n32 bench_push_avec_heap                     4.961 us     per iteration (+/- 15.524 ns)
+benchmark-n32 bench_push_avec_heap                     37.468 μs    per iteration (+/- 4.01%)
 ```

-Here we can see that these are about the same.
+Here we can see that these are about the same, perhaps with a slight edge to `elfmalloc` in a single-threaded setting.
 This makes sense: all of these allocations are going to be hitting thread-local caching layers and the corresponding data-structures seem to be fairly well-optimized in both cases.
-There is also fairly little room for improvement here: 2 microseconds for 500 push operations on a processor that turbos to 2.3Ghz is pretty good.
+There is also fairly little room for improvement here: 16 microseconds for 4000 push operations on a processor that turbos to 2.3Ghz is pretty good.

 *Workload 2: Medium Allocations*: This workload is very similar to the first,